 Meet our team

 We have a small core team based at the University of Leeds.
-We also work closely with our team of Associate Directors who provide specialist expertise and academic leadership.
+We also work closely with our team of Associate Directors who provide specialist expertise and academic leadership, and are based in partner universities across the UK.

 Ben provides strategic and research leadership for the Centre, develops our profile and builds partnerships with the academic and cultural sectors.
 He also leads on our relationships with stakeholders.